zacharyjolliff15/Ruby-Project-2/README.md

 KNOWN ISSUES

 None at this time.
-All CRUD operations function properly and all requirements have been implemented.
+All CRUD operations function properly and all requirements have been implemented, occasinal bug of adding 8 animals in seeding face/

 POTENTIAL ENHANCEMENTS